 The Great Indian one-horned rhinoceros is one of the five species of Rhinos.
 Classified as vulnerable by the International Union for Conservation of Nature (IUCN), there are only a few thousand Indian Rhinos living in the wild.

 Historically, these Rhinos were found in a large geographical range, from Pakistan to Arunachal Pradesh in the Indo-Gangetic and Brahmaputra basins.
 Now they are found only in a few protected environments mainly in the Eastern and northeastern regions of India and in the Terai belt.

 The Great Indian rhinoceros is about the same size as the African White Rhino.
 These two species are the largest among all extant Rhino species.
 Unlike the African White Rhino, Indian Rhinos have one horn over their snout.
 The Indian Rhinos have multiple skin folds which help in regulating the body temperature.

 The horn is made up of pure Keratin protein and is found in both males and females.
 Male one-horned Rhinos are larger and easily weigh over 2,000 kilograms (2 tonnes).
 Indian Rhinos live for an average of about 40 years in the wild.

 Best Place to see the Indian Rhinoceros

 The best place to see Indian Rhinoceros is the Kaziranga National Park in Assam.
-Spread across 430 square kilometers, Kaziranga National Park is home to over 2,500 Rhinos.
-More than 2/3 of the total Indian Rhino population in the world finds a home in Kaziranga.
+Spread across 430 square kilometers, Kaziranga National Park is home to 2,613 Rhinos (2022 census).
+More than half of the total Indian Rhino population in the world finds its home in Kaziranga.